 In this article

 In this contemporary world composed of pixels and bytes, meaningful data is hidden within characters, frames and videos.
-Be it a surveillance system with 24/7 stream capturing and recording or a World-Cup cricket match, organizations have long been looking for a solution that helps them to not just extract crucial information from a moving picture, but to be able to use a tool to mark, comment, tag and refer a particular piece of data identified within a video to use it for further analysis.
+Be it a surveillance system with 24/7 stream capturing and recording or a FIFA finale, organizations have long been looking for a solution that helps them to not just extract crucial information from a moving picture, but to be able to use a tool to mark, comment, tag and refer a particular piece of data identified within a video to use it for further analysis.
 The former gives an unstructured heap of information where as the latter provides you the ability to add ancillary information to a video much like a footnote or highlighting anything suspicious/note-worthy.

 VIDIZMO resolves the hassle of downloading videos, displaying them on large high-definition screens and pausing them at infinitesimal intervals to either detect a suspicious activity in the background, focus on an evidence detail within a scene or point to a specific text within a lecture, by introducing Annotations within a Video.